stablestud/adsorber/README.md

 Installing Adsorber into the system has the advantage that Adsorber can run independently from the user who downloaded it.
 Also it prevents broken cronjobs/services as there is no risk that the files/directory of Adsorber will be accidentally deleted or moved.

 To configure where it should be installed (to fit your system), edit the relevant lines in `install_to_system.sh` and `remove_from_system.sh`.
-For more help about the specific file run it with `--help`.
+For more help about the specific files run them with `--help`.

 ### Default help screen of `adsorber help`
 ```